Skip to content

 Pureed food or a semi-solid diet can help with chewing difficulties and can reduce the length of mealtimes.
 Thicker liquids such as milkshakes might help avoid aspiration.

 Children who struggle to feed themselves can dislike not being able to be in control and having to depend on others.
 Long mealtimes due to eating difficulties can also put pressure on other family members and activities.
 Your physio and OT will be able to suggest positioning and seating options and orthotic devices if your child needs help to eat more independently.
-Mobile arm supports are helpful for some children, so may be recommended by your child’s OT or physio.
+Mobile arm supports, or similar aids, are helpful for some children, so may be recommended by your child’s OT or physio.

-Some families have found it helpful to use valved straws which reduce the effort of drinking by keeping the liquid at the top of the straw.
+Some families have found it helpful to use valved straws which reduce the effort of drinking.
+They keep the liquid at the top of the straw.

 If Eating Is More Difficult

-If your child is unable to swallow safely and/or not gaining enough weight, your team may suggest additional ways (such as the examples mentioned below) for them to take in enough food safely.
-You should be given time to discuss this and ask questions about the reasons for any suggestions so that you understand the possible benefits and risks for your child.
+If your child is unable to swallow safely and/or is not gaining enough weight, your team may suggest additional ways for them to take in enough food safely.
+Some of these are covered below.
+You should be given time to discuss options and ask questions so that you understand the reasons for any suggestions and the possible benefits and any risks.

 Whichever option is agreed, you will be provided with training and support so that you can give your child food safely at home.

-Additional short-term options may include nutritional liquid food through a:
+Short-term options may include giving nutritional liquid food through a:

-• Nasogastric (NG) tube – a thin flexible feeding tube passed through the nose into the stomach
+• Nasogastric (NG) tube.
+This is a thin flexible feeding tube passed through the nose into the stomach

-• Nasojejunal (NJ) tube – through the nose into the middle part of the small intestine (the jejunum)
+• Nasojejunal (NJ) tube.
+This goes through the nose into the middle part of the small intestine (the jejunum)

 A longer-term option could be a:

-• Gastrostomy (PEG) tube – placed in the stomach via a surgical procedure and also called a PEG – percutaneous endoscopic gastrostomy.
-Children who have a PEG tube to help them gain weight are usually encouraged to eat some food by mouth.
+• Gastrostomy tube.
+This is also called a PEG Tube (percutaneous endoscopic gastrostomy).
+It is placed in the stomach via a surgical procedure.
+Children who have a PEG tube to help them gain weight are usually encouraged to also eat some food by mouth.

 Looking After Teeth

 Because of their muscle weakness it may be difficult for your child to open their mouth wide.
 This can cause problems with eating and with teeth cleaning and dental care.
-Regular dental check-ups are important, and your team can suggest ways to manage difficulties and help prevent complications.
+Regular dental check-ups are important.
+Your team can suggest ways to manage difficulties and help prevent complications.

 It is important that you know how to access medical care in case your child has a respiratory emergency.
 Your clinical team can arrange open access to your local children’s ward.

-The plan can be reviewed at any time, and you can change your mind about what intervention the EHP records that there should be.
+The plan can be reviewed at any time.
+You can change your mind about what intervention the EHP records that there should be.

-With your permission this plan can be shared with professionals supporting your child, including ambulance services, so that everyone is aware of your wishes.
+With your permission, this plan can be shared with professionals supporting your child, so that everyone is aware of your wishes.
+This can include ambulance services.
 You should have your own copy of your child’s EHP so that you can give it to hospital services if you are away from your home area.

 Families living in the UK may be eligible for a number of financial benefits to help towards the cost of providing the extra care their child may need.
-This does depend on your individual circumstances.
-For further information, see our Financial Support & Benefits page.
+This depends on your individual circumstances.
+For further information, see Financial Support & Benefits >.

 Your health visitor, community nurse, neuromuscular care advisor, family support worker, social worker or outreach worker may be able to help you with applications for financial benefits.

 There are also a number of charities that may assist you with the cost of general household goods, specialist equipment and holidays or days out.
-Please contact SMA UK for more information or see the Living With SMA section of our website.
+For more information, please contact SMA UK’s Community Support Team >

-Your child may be able to use a standard car seat; ask your child’s physio or OT for their advice.
-If it is too upright for them, or if they are uncomfortable in their car seat, talk to your physio or OT about any suitable alternatives that provide recline options and enough support.
-A small neck support and additional head support may also be useful.
+Your child may be able to use a standard car seat.
+Ask your child’s physio or OT for their advice.
+If it is too upright for them, or if they are uncomfortable a standard car seat may not be suitable.
+Talk to your physio or OT about your concerns.
+They may know of suitable alternatives that provide recline options and enough support.
+A small neck support and extra head support may also be useful.

-Your physio or OT may refer you to a Regional Driving Assessment Centre (RDAC) which will work closely with a child’s therapist to offer advice on car seats.
-You can find details of this service and where the centres are on the RDAC website.
+Your physio or OT may refer you to a Regional Driving Assessment Centre (RDAC).
+They will work closely with a child’s therapist to offer advice on car seats.
+You can find details of this service and where the centres are on the RDAC website >.

 Some children may need equipment when they travel and / or some may need a carer beside them to monitor how they are.
 Your physio, OT and respiratory team are the people to talk to about how to meet your child’s individual needs.
-If travel is challenging for you and your child, ask your clinical team if it is possible to organise access to hospital transport to get to and from appointments.
+If travel is hard for you and your child, ask your clinical team about hospital transport for your appointments.

-Any buggy or wheelchair secured in a WAV or accessible taxi must be a model that has been crash tested.
+Any buggy secured in a WAV or accessible taxi must be a model that has been crash tested.

-If your child cannot use a car seat for medical reasons, you can contact your GP for a certificate which will explain why – this is a ‘certificate of exemption from compulsory seatbelt wearing’.
+If your child cannot use a car seat for medical reasons, you can contact your GP for a certificate which will explain why.
+This is a ‘certificate of exemption from compulsory seatbelt wearing’.
 You will need to carry this document at all times in your car.
-For more information on this, visit: Seatbelts: the law on the GOV.UK website.
+For more information on this, visit: Seatbelts: the law >.

-The emotional impact of a diagnosis of SMA Type 2 on families comes with the need for rapid decision making about drug treatment and the logistics of organising family, home and work life around this.
+The emotional impact of a diagnosis of SMA Type 2 comes with the need for rapid decision making about drug treatment and care and organising family, home and work life around this.
 The 24 hour-a-day responsibility of caring for your child can be physically, emotionally and psychologically exhausting.

 Even though you will be focused on your child, it is important to look after yourself as well.
 Remembering things like keeping up to date with your own health checks and getting the ‘flu’ and any Covid jabs is important.